axelvaldez/radical-companies/_posts/missing chapters/2023-02-27-not-about-government-but-about-governance.markdown

  <p>In dictatorships, people revolt violently because that is what they &ldquo;know&rdquo; works.
 In places that lean towards democracy, people also revolt, but through non-violent ways, like assembling, protesting, and voting.
 Because that is what they &ldquo;know&rdquo; works.</p>

 <h1>Governance, Not Government</h1>
  <p>When I wrote rGOV,<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a> almost a year ago there was no distinction in my mind between government and governance.
 I assumed that in a co-managed and co-owned world, governments would not exist in their present form.
 There would be no borders to defend, no foreign policy to set, and people could co-manage the rest.
-But governance is not just any form of co-management and I wish I has called it out then.
-I would have named the post <em>rGOV Is Co-Gov</em> or something like that.</p>
+But governance is not just any form of co-management and I wish I has figured it out then because what we want is is co-governance.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>  <li id="en02">